“We are what we repeatedly do, excellence, therefore is not an act but a habit.” – Aristotle

 “No one ever wrote a plan to be fat lazy or stupid.
 That’s what happens when you don’t have a plan.” – Larry Winget

-Look, money isn’t everything, but it’s hard to show up in the world powerfully and completely if you are constantly stressed about finances (trust me I have been there).
+There’s more to being a man than having a fat bank account, but you and I both know that money matters.
+It’s hard to show up in the world powerfully and completely if you are constantly stressed about finances (trust me I have been there).

 You can earn a million dollars a year but if you are an idiot with your money you won’t be any better off than someone earning a fraction but saving more.